 There is a public perception that the courts favor moms in custody and parental responsibility actions.

-More often than not, although this seems to be changing dramatically, mom has the compromised career or makes the children her full-time vocation, while dad is the breadwinner and less available to parent.
+More often than not, although this seems to be changing dramatically, mom has a compromised career or makes the children her full-time vocation, while dad is the breadwinner and less available to parent.

 Mom is also usually taking care of doctor’s appointments, school schedules, and extra-curricular activities while Dad works, even if Mom also has a full-time job.